Slamy/Wiki_MiSTer/Bootable-SD-card.md

 Preferably Ubuntu 16.04.

 Make sure you have sfdisk v2.26 or newer installed.
-(Check that with _sfdisk --version_ command).
-If you get an error message that command not found - install util-linux package containing sfdisk with command _sudo apt-get install util-linux_)
+(Check that with "_sfdisk --version_" command).
+If you get an error message that command not found - install util-linux package containing sfdisk with command "_sudo apt-get install util-linux_")

 Steps to prepare the SD card:
 1. Download [SD Installer](https://github.com/MiSTer-devel/SD-installer_MiSTer) repository.